NIH holds cookstove research training workshop

 combustion efficiency and emissions in a new

 cookstove.
-Toxic smoke causes lung cancer,
+Toxic smoke causes lung cancer, pneumonia,

-pneumonia, asthma and many other health
+asthma and many other health conditions.

 Workshop participants were able to study 20 various types of stoves on display and observe a number of them in operation.
 Sessions included discussions of research design approaches, data needs and the challenges posed by intervention studies.
 Participants then applied the information by working in small groups with faculty mentors to develop study designs that could help fill existing research gaps.